-- 9.1 This proposal for the refurbishment of the heating systems in the Chadwell St Mary Tower blocks will be subject to Section 20 Leaseholder Consultation at all stages. - 9.2 Once approval to proceed is in place the refurbishment proposals will be consulted on with the local residents affected. - 9.3 Members of the Resident Excellence Panel will be invited to participate in the tender evaluation process.
+- 9.1 This report was considered by Housing Overview and Scrutiny Committee at its meeting in January 2021.
+The Committee fully supported the proposals. - 9.2 This proposal for the refurbishment of the heating systems in the Chadwell St Mary Tower blocks will be subject to Section 20 Leaseholder Consultation at all stages. - 9.3 Once approval to proceed is in place the refurbishment proposals will be consulted on with the local residents affected. - 9.4 Members of the Resident Excellence Panel will be invited to participate in the tender evaluation process.
 Members of the Resident Excellence Panel have been trained in the evaluation process and have provided positive contributions when previously involved in evaluation processes.

-10. Impact on corporate policies, priorities, performance and community impact demonstrate how they will generate added value for local communities, support the local economy through opportunities for local businesses and provide local job opportunities.
+10. Impact on corporate policies, priorities, performance and community impact

-- 10.1 The improvement of the Council's housing assets supports the Council's key priorities through the provision of quality housing and estates people are proud to live on. - 10.2 The Council's strategic priorities have been and will continue to be an integral part of the social value tender documents and bidders will be required
+- 10.1 The improvement of the Council's housing assets supports the Council's key priorities through the provision of quality housing and estates people are proud to live on. - 10.2 The Council's strategic priorities have been and will continue to be an integral part of the social value tender documents and bidders will be required demonstrate how they will generate added value for local communities, support the local economy through opportunities for local businesses and provide local job opportunities.